ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 * Intelligent developers can, at times, fail to seek out better abstractions in their code.
 * But empathy for our peers drives us towards finding abstractions.
 * Better abstractions leads to better outcomes, and clearer problem-solving.
-* Pivotal uses specific practices to ensure we're always trying to find better abstractions in our code.
+* There exist practices to ensure that empathy is top of mind, and to remind us to work towards better abstractions in our code.

 ## Tale of a Prodigy